 This is a class of advanced Halachic analysis.
-Currently the laws that are analysed are primarily Hilchos Kibbud Ov V'eim.
-The approach is to give the students an appreciation of how these laws evolve.
-Commencing from the very original codifiers, the Rambam, we then proceed to learn the Tur Shulchan Oruch.
-The Tur structured the laws in a way that not only makes it comprehensible but also his template is used by all subsequent authors who wrote their own versions of the Shulchan Oruch.
-He brings a raft of opinions on each subject as well those of his contemporaries.
-Students then navigate their way through the different commentaries on the Tur.
+The approach is to give the students an appreciation of how laws evolve.
+Commencing from one of the original codifiers, the Rambam, students then proceed to learn the Tur and Shulchan Aruch.
+The Tur structured the laws in a way that not only makes it comprehensible and his template is used by all subsequent authors who wrote their own versions of the Shulchan Aruch.
+He brings a raft of opinions on each subject as well as those of his contemporaries.
+Students then navigate their way through the different commentaries on the Tur, primarily the Beis Yosef and the Darkei Moshe.
 From there they proceed to learn the Mechaber and Ramoh and appreciate their rulings.
-There we continue to delve into recent Halachic literature to explore diiferences of opinions and endeavours to relate it to modern times.
+Students then learn the Shulchan Aruch HaRav to know the final Halacha.
+Finally, students delve into recent Halachic literature to explore differences of opinions and endeavor to relate it to modern times.